structure 24 erick martin del campo

-Its ancient name has now been deciphered as Pa’ Chan (Divided Sky).
-This large site contains dozens of structures, many of which have intricately carved lintels.
+Its ancient name has now been deciphered as Pa’ Chan (Divided Sky in Maya).
+This large site contains numerous structures, many of which have beautiful, intricately carved lintels.
 These lintels are best observed and photographed from a prone position as the inscriptions have been carved on their underside.
-There are also an abundant number of impressive stelae (carved stone markers) found throughout the site.
+There are also an abundant number of finely carved stelae (stone monuments), and a few incised altars found throughout the site.

 HOURS: 10 A.M.-5 P.M.

-ENTRANCE FEE: U.S. $5.00/57 pesos
+ENTRANCE FEE: U.S. $5.00/80 pesos

 GUIDES: None on-site.
 Make arrangements at Frontera Corozal

 ACCOMODATIONS: Lodging, guides and transportation to the ruins can be found at Frontera Corazal

 MISC: Due to security concerns and its inaccessibility most visitors take an organized tour

 Yaxchilan has a very well-defined history.
 A series of at least 19 recorded kings have been identified covering a time span of over 400 years.
 This information is recorded on some of the 59 lintels, 30 stelae, 29 altars, and 5 hieroglyphic stairways located throughout the site recording a time line of events such as royal births, accessions, deaths, marriages, alliances, conquests, and defeats.
 The Yaxchilan Emblem Glyph, Pa’Chan, is also associated with the kings of El Zotz, although a historical link between the two dynasties has yet to be identified.